 Stress can temporarily increase inflammatory signalling and oil production, which may make breakouts more visible or more inflamed.
 It rarely creates acne instantly or causes permanent structural damage.
+A large multicentre study across 22 European dermatology clinics (n=8,295) confirmed that people with visible skin conditions including acne report significantly higher perceived stress than skin-healthy controls (Balieva et al., 2025).

 People commonly notice breakouts during stressful weeks and attribute them directly to stress, especially when using wearables like WHOOP that track daily stress loads.
 However, stress influences acne through indirect mechanisms rather than creating blemishes overnight.